-Table 4.1 provides the definintions of and summary statistics for our dependent and independent variables.
-The data transformations transformed some data for modelling purposes as summarised in.
+Table 3 provides the definitions of and summary statistics for our dependent and independent variables.
 In the literature section, we explained the challenges in separating the bank lending effect of specific Basel III actions from banks’ normal risk and portfolio adjustment actions.
-To address this identification problem, we follow Fang et al. (2020), using a dummy variable interaction to distinguish between changes due to Basel III, in the case of South Africa the jumps in capital requirements introduce in January of the years 2014 to 2019 in the phased introduction of the Basel III higher minimum capital requirements (Table 3.2), and small fluctuations resulting from changes in RWA (see Figure 3.2). ΔKR or minimum capital requirement is an interactive dummy that isolates the specific Basel III changes to the regulatory capital buffer requirements as explained in Section 3.3.
-We also distinguish between the excess capital that the banks choose to hold above the minimum capital buffer requirement (ΔKS).
+To address this identification problem, we follow Fang et al. (2020), using a dummy variable interaction to distinguish between changes due to Basel III, in the case of South Africa the jumps in capital requirements introduce in January of the years 2014 to 2019 in the phased introduction of the Basel III higher minimum capital requirements (Table 2), and smaller fluctuations for other months resulting from changes in RWA (see Figure 2). ΔKR or minimum capital requirement is an interactive dummy that isolates the specific Basel III changes to the regulatory capital buffer requirements arising in January of each of these years.
+We also include a measure of the excess capital that the banks choose to hold above the minimum capital buffer requirement (ΔKS).

-To control for demand for credit we utilise the lending rates corresponding to our six broad lending categories (see Figure 7.1 in the Appendix).
-We define ΔDemand as the change in the interest rate margin (lending rate less the SARB policy rate) as a measure of lending demand.
-The intuition is that an increase in the lending rate relative to the policy rate is indiciative of an increase in demand and so including this in the specification we can control for changes in bank specific loan demand correlated with changes in capital requirements.
+To control for demand for credit we utilise the lending rates corresponding to our six broad lending categories (see Figure B.1 in Appendix B).
+We use ΔIntMargin, defined as the change in the interest rate margin (lending rate less the SARB policy rate), as a control for loan demand.
+The intuition is that an increase in the lending rate relative to the policy rate is indicative of an increase in demand and so including this in the specification we can control for changes in bank specific loan demand correlated with changes in capital requirements.
+This approach requires that we only utilise flexible rates which can adjust with the policy rate.
+The interest rate margin may not only reflect demand aspects.
+For example, other idiosyncratic factors such as a shock to bank funding conditions can also have an impact on interest margins.
+This therefore a more general control than the demand proxy used in Fang et al.

-After adjusting the data in Table 4.1 for outliers (winsorizing the data with a 1% threshold), we estimate the following equation, for the six lending categories, using the ordinary least squares estimator:
+After adjusting the data in Table 3 for outliers (winsorizing the data with a 1% threshold), we estimate the following equation, for the six lending categories, using the ordinary least squares estimator: